jurihock/visualapplets.py/README.md

 module() # either default I or O port, which is only determinable in connection context
 ```

 There are particular operator specific variations like in case of `DIV`, `MULT` or `SUB`, where the input index begins with `1` instead of `0` and has no specific `%03d` string format.
 Such delicacies are specified in the operator port dictionary `visualapplets.operators`.
 The port descriptor looks up for the matching dictionary entry.
 If there is no matching entry, it keeps the specified port name string as is.
+The dictionary lookup is case invariant and partial string matches are possible, e.g. first letter only if a distinct match is possible.

 ## Link